kaiowsz/photoland/README.md

 ### 🛠️ About this project

-This project is a full-stack e-commerce that sells cameras online with payment.
+Photoland is a full-stack e-commerce that sells cameras online with payment.
 Created using technologies on the front-end such as React and for the back-end some of the technologies is Stripe (payment methods), Strapi (CMS).

 ### 💻 Technologies used